Estimote/react-native-proximity/README.md

   - In the `android/build.gradle` file: find `minSdkVersion = 16` and change it to `18`.
   - In older versions of react-native, the `minSdkVersion` config is in `android/app/build.gradle`.

+- If you target API 28 or above, you need to add the following to your manifest:
+  ``<uses-permission android:name="android.permission.FOREGROUND_SERVICE" />``
+  Not adding this permission will result in the system throwing a SecurityException

 ## Location permission